University of Toronto Faculty of Information: Academic leadership

-Student Journals and Other Publications
+Publications

-The iJournal

-The iJournal is the University of Toronto (U of T) Faculty of Information's (iSchool) open access academic journal.
-Founded in 2016, it is written, edited, directed, designed and produced by (mostly graduate) students at the Faculty of Information.
-The topics of the iJournal reflects the multiple disciplines that make up the information sciences taught at the Faculty.
-As of March 2022, the iJournal has published seventeen issues, including one special edition (summer 2017) and three (2016, 2018, 2019) iSchool Student Conference proceedings.
+The iJournal is the Faculty's open access academic journal.
+Founded in 2016, it is written, edited, directed, designed and produced by students at the Faculty of Information, primarily in the graduate program.
+The topics of the iJournal reflects the multiple disciplines that make up the information sciences taught at the faculty.

-MISC Monthly Newsletter

-MISC Monthly Newsletter is published by the Master of Information Student Council (MISC), a group of elected volunteers that work to improve student life for MI students at University of Toronto’s Faculty of Information.
+MISC Monthly Newsletter is published by the Master of Information Student Council (MISC), a group of elected volunteers that work to improve student life for MI students at University of Toronto's Faculty of Information.

-MUSEletter

 The Master of Museum Studies Student Association (MUSSA) at the University of Toronto communicates information about student events, activities, and general updates throughout the academic year.

-Other publications

-Informed Newsletter and Magazine

-The Faculty of Information’s official Informed newsletter is published monthly, with occasional special editions.
+The Faculty of Information's official Informed newsletter is published monthly, with occasional special editions.
 The alumni magazine, also called Informed, is now published annually in January.

 Alumni Association

-The Faculty of Information Alumni Association (FIAA) was first founded in 1929 and represents over 6,700 graduates of the Faculty of Information.
+The Faculty of Information Alumni Association (FIAA) was first founded in 1929 and represents the over 6,700 graduates of the Faculty of Information.
 It sponsors a number of events and programs, including Job Shadowing and publishes an online magazine, Informed, dedicated to news about the Faculty of Information and its alumni.